Remmy04/Web-Application-Programming/TheArtists/README.md

-# 🎵 TheArtists – Full-Stack Music Streaming Web Application
+# 🎵 Meloverse – Full-Stack Music Streaming Web Application

-**TheArtists** is a full-stack music streaming platform inspired by modern services such as Spotify.
+**Meloverse** is a full-stack music streaming platform inspired by modern services such as Spotify.
 The system lets users explore artists, stream songs, manage playlists, claim daily points, and browse merchandise — all powered by a complete backend built with **PHP + MySQL**.

 ---